To find out more, or to organise a workshop for your organisation email: email@example.com

 - Drawing from the models and examples provided, practical discussion and work-shopping of ideas and potential solutions are explored

 While it is important to understand the fundamentals and strategies used to build resilience, it is equally important to be able to communicate these messages and gain buy-in from constituents, groups and organisations.
 This module explores how we can communicate our messages so that they have the best chance of being heard, understood and embedded.
 Key motivators and drivers of behaviour change are explored and demonstrated.
 Real-world strategies employed by various organisations and communities help embed learning.

-Key outcomes: Participants will walk away with valuable skills and strategies that can be used to re-frame messaging and communications
+- Participants will be able to demonstrate skills and strategies that can be used to reframe messaging and communications

 - Participants will learn practical 'real-world' strategies that can help embed learning and effect positive transformation into the future